I’m Michelle van Andel, the maker of Triskel Pottery.

 I have always loved pottery.
 I spent many holidays visiting ceramic studios and meeting the potters.
 It's so fascinating to see how they are able to make something beautiful out of a piece of shapeless clay.

 I love to throw and glaze, and opening the kiln is always an exciting moment.
 I love it when a mug or bowl has turned out nicely.
-A cup of coffee from your own mug just tastes better than coffee from a factory cup.
-Homemade bowls on the table make me happy.
-But now I have reached the point where even I think there is too much of my pottery in the house, and because I really want to keep throwing and glazing, I sell my ceramics.
+Using my own mugs and bowls make me happy, but now I have reached the point where even I think there is too much of my pottery in the house, and because I really want to keep throwing and glazing, I decided to sell my ceramics.

-My designs are simple, robust but elegant, at least, that's what I try them to be.
-My use of colors and materials is inspired by the seaside.
+My designs are natural, simple, but elegant, at least, that's what I try them to be.
+My use of colors and materials is inspired by the sea, the sky and the earth.

 On Instagram I show my new work and tell you more about the materials I used.